CollaboraOnline/online/wasm/README.no-container.md

 into the browser/dist, like this: cp -a dist_wasm browser/dist/wasm

-Now point your browser to https://localhost:9980/browser/c85d8681f3/wasm.html?file_path=/some/unused/path
+Now point your browser to some https://localhost:9980/browser/c85d8681f3/wasm.html?file_path=/some/existing/document (where /some/existing/document denotes some exisiting document made available by that server).

 ### Served stand-alone from a plain web server

-Once the build is done, you can serve the browser/dist tree from a web server (e.g., via `emrun browser/dist/cool.html`) and point your browser at that served cool.html page (e.g.,
+Once the build is done, you can serve the browser/dist tree from a web server (e.g., via `emrun browser/dist/cool.html`) and point your browser at that served cool.html page with a file_path=/some/exisiting/document query paramter, where /some/exisiting/document is the absolute path of an exisiting document in the Emscripten file system (cf. online's --with-wasm-additional-files configure option; e.g., some
-<http://localhost:6931/cool.html> for the emrun example).
+<http://localhost:6931/cool.html?file_path=/test.odt> for the emrun example).